 What’s the difference?

-The Nikon 40mm f2 undercuts them all pretty heavily in price, performance is also really nice.
-It’s likely not going to match some of these lenses in terms of overall image quality, since it is a lower element lens with a more classic rendering which street shooters would want anyway.
+The Nikon 40mm f2 undercuts them all pretty heavily in price, and the performance is also really nice.
+It will likely not match some of these lenses regarding overall image quality since it is a lower-element lens.
 But this lens is about a stop faster than most lenses in this range.

-When I say classic rendering, that typically means higher micro-contrast, and less consistent performance from the center to the edges, and often classic lenses have a big bend in the field curvature (not this lens).
-Bokeh in the center usually is a little puffier and a little more lively than the midframe and edges, where the shape is often not as symmetrical.
+When I say classic rendering, that typically means higher micro-contrast (you’ll notice a little more tonal detail in the skin tones and cleaner colors in highlights), and less consistent performance from the center to the edges, and often classic lenses have a big bend in the field curvature (not this lens).
+Bokeh in the center is usually a little puffier and a little more lively than the midframe and edges, where the shape is often not as symmetrical.

-Non-classic lenses like the Z 35mm f1.8 S or 50mm f1.8 S, have very clean field curvature and very consistent sharpness throughout the frame, as well as fairly consistent bokeh depth throughout the frame.
+Non-classic lenses like the Z 35mm f1.8 S or 50mm f1.8 S, have very clean field curvature, consistent sharpness throughout the frame, and fairly consistent bokeh depth throughout the frame.
 This often creates a 3d cutout effect with the subject separation with very clean transition zones (areas just out of focus).
 To do all this, a lens needs a lot of elements, which will lower the micro-contrast.

-So this 40mm f2, is doing some things very classic, like sacrificing edge and corner performance in favor of punchier, high micro-contrast rendering, but it’s only partly classic since it does use two aspherical elements to clean up that field curvature and it does use really nice coatings to keep light blooming and flaring under control.
+This 40mm f2 is a simpler lens and sacrifices edge and corner performance in favor of punchier tones.
+Still, it’s only partly classic since it does use two aspherical elements to clean up that field curvature, and it does use nice coatings to keep light blooming and flaring under control.

-Overall it’s a very balanced lens, but not the best option for shooters looking for near-perfect reproductive photography like with landscapes or astrophotography.
+Overall, it’s a very balanced lens, but it’s not the best option for shooters looking for near-perfect reproductive photography, such as landscapes or astrophotography.

 Why do a lot of elements lower the micro-contrast?

 Every time you introduce a new element to an optical design, you introduce two new surfaces, this creates more potential for light to scatter as it transitions in and out of that surface.
-No matter how good the glass is, there are also impurities, the more glass there is, the more light can be disrupted as it interacts with those impurities.
-All of this can interfere with the phase and frequency of the light reducing the clarity and resolution.
+No matter how good the glass is, there are also impurities.
+The more glass there is, the more light can be disrupted as it interacts with those impurities.
+All of this can interfere with the phase and frequency of the light, reducing its clarity and resolution.

-Another way I think of it is, high micro-contrast vs low-micro contrast is almost like the analog version of a 10-bit image vs a 12-bit image.
-There seems to be less resolution to the color and tonal depth with low micro-contrast lenses and color and tonal transitions like in skin tones, never look as nice.
-You should be able to see it right away in these samples if you’re used to shooting on the Z 50mm f1.8 S. The Z 50mm f1.8 or even 50mm f1.2, are not even close to this lens with this one attribute and I feel like this lens complements the 35mm and 50mm really nicely because of this.
+It’s almost like the analog version of a 10-bit image vs. a 12-bit image.
+With high-element lenses, there seems to be less resolution to the color and tonal depth, and color and tonal transitions, like in skin tones, never look as nice.
+You should be able to see it immediately in these samples if you’re used to shooting on the Z 50mm f1.8 S.

 Nikon Z 40mm f2 Review | Build Quality

-Build quality is overall solid and the lens feels tougher than it looks.
-Originally I was concerned that this would feel like a light and cheap lens but was impressed by the way it feels and functions.
-It’s a single barrel design with internal focusing elements, meaning externally there are no moving parts or openings to suck in dust or moisture.
+The build quality is solid overall, and the lens feels tougher than it looks.
+Originally, I was concerned that this would feel like a light and cheap lens, but I was impressed by how it feels and functions.
+It’s a single barrel design with internal focusing elements, meaning externally, there are no moving parts or openings to suck in dust or moisture.

-This lens uses two aspherical elements in a 6 element in 4 group design with 9 rounded aperture blades which are visibly close to the front element of the lens, which actually looks pretty cool.
+This lens uses two aspherical elements in a 6-element, 4-group design with 9 rounded aperture blades that are visibly close to the front element, which looks pretty cool.

-There is no lens hood or place for a lens hood but the coatings are good enough that I’ve yet to ever have any issues with flaring or ghosting.
+There is no lens hood or place for one, but the coatings are good enough that I’ve never had any issues with flaring or ghosting.
 Again, this isn’t a good choice for landscape photography anyway.

-This lens does have a plastic mount which is a little disappointing, not that it needs a metal mount but having one would help with the overall presentation of the lens.
-With a plastic mount, the perception of this lens is going to be that it’s an entry-level lens with entry-level performance, even though optically the lens produces very good results.
+This lens does have a plastic mount, which is a little disappointing.
+It’s not that it needs a metal mount, but having one would help with the overall presentation of the lens.
+With a plastic mount, the perception of this lens will be that it’s an entry-level lens with entry-level performance, even though, optically, the lens produces very good results.

-If you’re concerned about this plastic little lens, being just a plastic little lens, I’ll say the overall quality of the lens actually feels very nice, it doesn’t feel cheap.
+If you’re concerned about this plastic lens being just a plastic lens, I’ll say the overall quality of the lens feels very nice; it doesn’t feel cheap.

-One other little weird thing that bugs me about this lens is the type of plastic they’re using kind of works as a fingernail file.
-It’s high-quality plastic and it feels good, but as I go about the day shooting, my fingernails bump and scrape on the side of the lens next to the grip, and there ends up being all these little marks that make the lens look dirty.
-It’s not damaging the lens, but I am constantly leaving behind fingernail dust on the side of the lens as well as other marks.
-It’s just weird and I’ve never experienced this before.
+Another weird thing that bugs me about this lens is the type of plastic they’re using, which works as a fingernail file.
+It’s high-quality plastic, and it feels good, but as I go about the day shooting, my fingernails bump and scrape on the side of the lens next to the grip, and there ends up being all these little marks that make the lens look dirty.
+It’s not damaging the lens, but I am constantly leaving behind fingernail dust on the lens’s side and other marks.
+It’s just weird, and I’ve never experienced it before.
 This is where maybe an aluminum housing would have been nicer for that bottom section of the lens.

 To see if I was crazy or if this was just me, I also looked at other lens reviews, and with some of them, this lens was also very dirty by the time they were done with it.